 Sensory swings are important tools to help children and adults with conditions such as autism and ADHD self-regulate and live their best lives.
-As an autistic adult, I’ve noticed that most experts talk about addressing the sensory needs of kids, but ignore the benefits of sensory swings for adults who are neurodivergent.
+As an autistic adult, I’ve noticed that most experts talk about addressing the sensory needs of kids, but ignore the benefits of a sensory swing for adults who are neurodivergent.
 I have created this complete guide to sensory swings for children and adults, so you can choose the best items to help yourself or a loved one.

 - Best Therapy Swing for Autism